saiboub80/Magic-Ball-game/README.md

 | Mon.
 2/20 | No class: President’s Day                                                                                                          |
 | Wed.
 2/22 | the idea work let work on CSS and add son audio son to the project                                                                                                                  |
 | Sat.
 2/25 | Test that project works, also ensuring your GitHub Pages deploy is up to date and working successfully ahead of your final commit. |
+All the sounds are copyright from youtube.
+I didn't create them.
 Collaborators: I say Thank you very much Mr.Caleb Mieszko and Mr.Christopher DiStasio

 | Mon.
 2/27 | Submit your completed project.
 Present your project.